dlwicksell/axiom/README.md

 * *vimrc* - Sample .vimrc run command file
 * *filetype.vim* - Script to set up a filetype by file extension
 * *scripts.vim* - Script to set up a filetype by first line
-* *m-tools.txt* - Help documentation for vim
+* *m-tools.txt* - Help documentation for Vim
 * *html.vim* - Local settings for html files
 * *datetime.vim* - Script to imprint a datetime stamp in MUMPS routines
-* *globaldump.vim* - Script to call KBAWDUMP from within vim
+* *globaldump.vim* - Script to call KBAWDUMP from within Vim
 * *mtags.vim* - Script to call the tag file built by mktags
 * *settings.vim* - Script to set up various settings for M-tools
 * *xml.vim* - Local settings for xml files